This Week!

 Built in 1790 by Austrian architect Leopoldo Pollak for the noble Lodovico Belgiojoso, Villa Reale is an imposing but lovely neoclassical building.
 The rear façade, open onto the garden, is really worth seeing.

 The villa was the Milanese residence of Napoleon and, later, of the Kings of Italy (hence its common name of "Royal Villa").
-Since 1928 it has been owned by the City Council, or Comune (hence its official name of Villa Comunale).
+Since 1928 it has been owned by the City Council, or Comune (hence its former name of Villa Comunale.

-It houses the GAM, or Gallery of Modern Art, with 19th-century French and Italian paintings.
-Particularly famous are Segantini's works and Pellizza da Volpedo's The Fourth Estate, back here after being exhibited at the Museo del Novecento till July 2023.
+It houses the GAM, Galleria d'Arte Moderna or Gallery of Modern Art, with 19th-century French and Italian paintings.
+Particularly famous are Giovanni Segantini's works and Pellizza da Volpedo's The Fourth Estate, back here after being exhibited at the Museo del Novecento till July 2022.

-Its reconstruction to the original scheme was completed in 1996, and the PAC now again hosts its temporary exhibitions.
+Its reconstruction to the original scheme was completed in 1996, and the PAC has hosted its temporary exhibitions again.

 Villa Reale MontenapoleoneLa ScalaBreraGiardini